28 Days Later is Not a Zombie Movie

 Fade to black, and the credits read: 28 Weeks Later…

-Six months after the original outbreak, the Rage Virus has all but wiped out everyone who was trapped within the quarantine of the British Isles, and all of the Infected who were contained within have died either due to injuries, or by starvation.
-At the head of a UN/WHO effort, the U.S. Army arrives—including the handsome Brigadier General Stone, Chief Medical Officer Major Scarlet Levy, and Delta sniper Sergeant Doyle—declaring that the danger is now over, and setting-up an outpost on the Isle of Dogs in London, to begin the process of restoring order and reconstruction.
+Six months after the original outbreak, the Rage Virus has all but wiped out everyone who was trapped within the quarantine of the British Isles, and all of the Infected who were also contained there have died, either due to injuries, or by starvation.
+At the head of a UN/WHO reclamation effort, the U.S. Army arrives, including the handsome Brigadier General Stone, Chief Medical Officer Major Scarlet Levy, and Delta sniper Sergeant Doyle.
+The task force declares that the infection is gone, so the danger is now over, and begins setting up an outpost on the Isle of Dogs in London, from which they plan to begin the process of restoring order, resettling, and reconstruction.

 Because of this effort, English citizens have slowly started returning to British soil.
 Don is now in charge of the refugee facilities on the Isle of Dogs, and arriving with the latest refugee group are his children, big sister Tammy and little brother Andy.
 The kids naturally have questions about their Mom, but Don is evasive, so Tammy and Andy sneak out of quarantine, and into the seemingly empty and abandoned city of London, going to the home they last saw over six months ago.

-Headed up by a less impressive director this time, and written by a gaggle of less impressive writers, this is where the franchise started leaning harder into its schlocky roots, but was still kind of respectable, starring Jeremy Renner as Doyle, Robert Carlyle as Don, Rose Byrne as Scarlet, Idris Elba as Stone, and Imogen Poots as Tammy, someone I think would be a much bigger star if her name wasn’t Imogen Poots.
+Headed up by a less impressive director this time, and written by a gaggle of much less impressive writers in general, this is where the franchise leans a little harder into its schlocky genre roots.
+Still, it was kind of respectable, as it starred Jeremy Renner as Doyle, Robert Carlyle as Don, Rose Byrne as Scarlet, Idris Elba as Stone, and Imogen Poots as Tammy, someone I think would be a much bigger star if her name wasn’t Imogen Poots.

-But once again, one thing you won’t find in this movie?
-Zombies.
+But one thing you won’t find in this movie?

 There’s two distinct types of zombies in Western Cinema.
 There’s Voodoo Zombies, obviously.
-Voodoo zombies movies have their own specific rules that are supposedly rooted in the religious practices of Afro-Caribbean communities, rules I’d be willing to bet are super problematic, not to mention probably more than a bit racist, but more importantly, for what we’re talking about here, they’re rules that we’re not concerned with, because if the 28 Days movies were zombie films… which they aren’t… but if they were, they certainly wouldn’t be Voodoo Zombie movies.
+Voodoo zombies movies have their own specific rules that are supposedly rooted in the religious practices of Afro-Caribbean communities, rules I’d be willing to bet are super problematic, not to mention probably more than a bit racist, but more importantly, for what we’re talking about here, they’re rules that we’re not concerned with.
+This is because, if the 28 Days movies were zombie films… which they aren’t… but if they were, they most certainly would not be Voodoo Zombie movies.

-The other type of zombie, for lack of a better term, we’re going to call Romero Rules Zombies.
-Night of the Living Dead was released in 1968, directed by George Romero, and written by George Romero and John Russo, and while the flesh-eating monsters in that film are mostly called ghouls, it is considered to be the first real appearance of the modern zombie in pop culture, with the ideas/feelings/tropes of the Post-apocalyptic zombie story entering the pop culture lexicon in earnest with the release of the film’s sequel Dawn of the Dead in 1978.
+The other type of zombie in Western Cinema, for lack of a better term, we’re going to call Romero Rules Zombies.
+Night of the Living Dead was first released in 1968, directed by George Romero, and written by George Romero and John Russo, and while the flesh-eating monsters in that particular film are mostly called ghouls, it is still considered to be the first real appearance of the modern Romero Rules zombie in pop culture, with the accompanying ideas and tropes commonly found in a typical Post-apocalyptic zombie story soon following in earnest with the release of Dawn of the Dead in 1978.

-In essence, these films set the standard in pop culture for what we’re calling Romero Rules Zombies in pop culture, which are inarguably the most popular kind of zombie between the two mentioned types, and those standards have been basically adhered to throughout the genre ever since then.
+In essence, these films set the standard in pop culture for what we’re calling Romero Rules Zombies.
+At this point, Romer Rule Zombies are inarguably the most popular kind of zombie between the two types, and the standards that Night and Dawn first set have been basically adhered to throughout the genre ever since.

 It’s called precedent, people, look it up.

-So, when it comes to the Romero Rules Zombies, whether the zombies are fast or slow, smart or dumb, funny or scary, there’s one constant rule, and that is that they are all the recently reanimated dead.
+So, when it comes to Romero Rules Zombies, whether they are fast or slow, smart or dumb, funny or scary, there’s one consistent rule linking them all... they are all the recently reanimated dead.
 This is a core rule that defines the entire genre.
 They might die from the virus itself, or from the injuries sustained during infection, but in a Romero Rules Zombie story, when a person dies, they get up and kill.
 The people they kill, get up and kill!

 Additionally, as I previously mentioned, if the 28 Days movies were zombie movies… which they aren’t… but if they were, then they wouldn’t be Voodoo Zombies, they’d be Romero Rules Zombies.
-The reason they aren’t Romero Rules Zombies is because they don’t adhere to the core defining rule of the genre, due to one thing clearly shown in both 28 Days Later and 28 Weeks Later…
+But the reason they aren’t Romero Rules Zombies is because they don’t adhere to the core defining rule of the genre, due to one thing we are clearly shown in both 28 Days Later and 28 Weeks Later…

 The Infected aren’t dead.

-The Infected are infected by direct fluidic contact, yes, but they don’t then die and reanimate.
-They’re still alive.
+They are infected by direct fluidic contact, yes, but they don’t then die and reanimate.
+They’re still alive the whole time.
 Also, they exist only to attack, and in doing so, further spread the virus.
-They don’t feed.
-If they’re shot anywhere, or fall, or cut themselves, they could bleed to death, or die from the injury, or even from the potentially resulting gangrene.
-Unlike Romero Rules Zombies, the Infected don’t rot as time goes on, they grow more and more emaciated, and eventually, they starve to death, and when they die, they don’t reanimate to kill again.
-This is because all of the “zombies” you see in the 28 Days Later films are nothing than living people who are infected with a virus.
+They don’t feed when they attack, they just rend and ravage.
+If they’re shot anywhere, or they fall, or cut themselves, or they get run over, they could bleed to death, or die from the injury, or even from the resulting gangrene that comes with an infected wound.
+Also, unlike Romero Rules Zombies, the Infected don’t rot as time goes on, they grow more and more emaciated, and eventually, they starve to death.
+AND... this is important... when they do die, they don’t reanimate to kill again.
+This is because all of the “zombies” you see in the 28 Days Later films are just living people who are infected with a virus.

-So, in the simplest terms, if the Infected in the 28 Days movies are still alive, and didn’t die, to then be reanimated, then they aren’t Romero Rules Zombies, and that means, much like other films… like, for instance, Driving Miss Daisy, or Green Book, or Steel Magnolias, or even Billy Lynn's Long Halftime Walk, the films of the 28 Days franchise aren’t zombie movies for the simple fact that there are no zombies in them.
+So, in the simplest terms, if the Infected in the 28 Days movies are still alive, then they aren’t Romero Rules Zombies, and that means, much like other films… like, for instance, Driving Miss Daisy, or Green Book, or Steel Magnolias, or even Billy Lynn's Long Halftime Walk, the films of the 28 Days franchise aren’t zombie movies because there are no zombies in them.

 I know, I know… who really gives a fuck?

 Fine.
-Okay, admittedly, this is only an academic distinction at best, something that only weirdos and obsessives like myself might truly care about.
+Okay, admittedly, this is only an "academic" distinction at best, something that only weirdos and obsessives like myself might truly care about.
 I’ll admit that, fine, but… if that’s not also you, then why the hell else are you here?
 Either way, I’m right.
 This is all right and true.
+In your face, doubter.
+In the end, all I’m really saying here is this… Know your enemy!
+Don't you understand?
+I'm trying to help you here!
+I'm trying to keep you alive!

 These people are dead, and yet… they walk!
 They feed!